Leader: Miss C Ward

 Teacher of Maths – Miss N Perry

 The Maths department aim to develop the application of mathematical concepts to promote independent enquiry and the enjoyment of learning mathematics through a variety of learning strategies and activities.
 The use of active teaching approaches and time to reflect on learning is at the heart of our teaching and learning ethos.
 Rich questioning and discussion so that students can use and apply skills in order to extend mathematical knowledge is important in supporting progress.
 Identifying misconceptions as starting places for concept building allows us to be responsive to the needs of each student and allow additional time before moving on when required.
-Ensuring that children enjoy challenging maths is valued and our students use a range of independent learning strategies.
+Our students use a range of independent learning strategies.

 KS3 Overview (what is taught in KS3)